 - Versatile Installation: Our attic gable fan with thermostat is compatible with various gable vent configurations.
 The gable vent with fan design ensures seamless integration, making it an ideal choice for attic fans for house.

-- Two-speed Capable Permanent Split Capacitor (PSC) motor
+- Two-speed Permanent Split Capacitor (PSC) motor

 - Built-in mounting tabs with anti-vibration pads